Starbucks Bulletproof Coffee

 Luckily, Starbucks has some keto-friendly beverages for you to choose from.

-Keep in mind that some of these options contain carbs, and although the actual carb grams are on the low side, you might prefer to spend your carb budget on real food.
+Remember that some of these options contain carbs, and although the actual carb grams are on the low side, you might prefer to spend your carb budget on real food.

 Any unsweetened fresh filter coffee has zero carbs, so you can freely enjoy your mid-morning or afternoon caffeine boost.
-The unsweetened brewed tea is also carb-free, and if you fancy something cool on a hot day, unsweetened iced tea and unsweetened iced coffee are both firmly in the zero-carb zone.
+The unsweetened brewed tea is also carb-free, and if you fancy something cool on a hot day, unsweetened iced tea and iced coffee are firmly in the zero-carb zone.

 Starbucks espressos are a low-carb option, whether you choose the solo with 1 gram of carbs or the doppio with 2 grams.

-Watch out for cafe Americano though.
+Watch out for Cafe Americano, though.
 A short Americano with only 1 gram of carbohydrate won’t add much to your carb load, whereas a venti packs 4 grams.

 Starbucks mochas are loaded with sugar, and a 16-ounce cup delivers a hefty 43 grams of carbohydrates.